HardikMochi/Bank-Marketing-campaigns-Analysis/README.md

 2. Bivariate: Analyze the relationship of that feature with target variable, i.e. 'term_deposit_subscribed'

-using EDA we can find the answer of the initial hypothesis.
+using EDA we can find the answer of the following Question.

 <b>Q. Do married people have more chances of subscribing to a term deposit ?</b>
 <p>